Click on

 am afraid I have no idea what these chains were used in but

-stored in typical military packaging if you can help please
+stored in typical military packaging.
+If you can help please

 contact me.